Dev-RyleR6/Court_Reservation/README.md

 The Court Reservation System uses a modular structure with **Java Swing for the UI**, **DAO classes for database operations**, **model classes for data representation**, and **MySQL Connector/J v5** for connecting to a MySQL database.

+Important Notice
+This project is open source and available for public use and contribution.
+However, if you plan to fork, modify, or use this project in your own work, please contact me first at ryleanthony2004@gmail.com or ryleanthony.gabotero@foundationu.com to discuss your intentions.
+I appreciate collaboration and want to ensure proper credit and coordination.

+Thank you for your understanding and support!

 -DevR6